agoberg85/home-assistant-simple-tabs/README.md

 ![Simple Tabs Card Screenshot](https://raw.githubusercontent.com/agoberg85/home-assistant-simple-tabs/main/simple-tabs-gif.gif)

+## Support development

+Buy me a coffee: https://buymeacoffee.com/mysmarthomeblog Subscribe to Youtube channel: https://www.youtube.com/@My_Smart_Home

 ## Features

 - **Organize Your Dashboard:** Group any Dashboard cards into a clean, tabbed interface.
 - **Tab Icons:** Add icon to your tab titles.
 - **Stylable:** Customize colors for the background, border, text, and active tab.
 - **Alignment:** Align your tabs to the start, center, or end of the card.
+- **Dynamic Defaults:** Change the default tab automatically based on your home's state (e.g., show "Remote" tab when TV is on).
+- **User Privacy:** Hide specific tabs from specific users (e.g., hide admin controls from guests).
+- **Conditional Tabs:** Dynamically show or hide tabs based on entity states or complex jinja templates.
 - **Performance:** Use the default "lazy-loading" for the best performance, or enable "pre-loading" for instantaneous tab switching.
-- **Conditional Tabs:** Dynamically show or hide tabs based on entity states or complex jinja templates.

 ## Installation